Weebly DNS Error While Publishing – Troubleshooting Guide

 Misconfigured DNS Settings

 Misconfigured DNS settings often lead to connectivity problems.
-DNS records might not point to the correct IP address, which means browsers can’t find your site.
-It could be the A record, CNAME, or even TXT records.
+DNS records might not point to the correct IP address, so browsers can’t find your site.
+The problem could be the A record, CNAME, or even TXT record.

 You might check your DNS records by logging into your domain registrar.
 Here, look for any discrepancies or errors.
 For instance, an A record should match Weebly’s IP address.
 Check out Weebly’s support documentation for the exact IP info.